MrRob02/trinity/README.md

 }
 ```

+We use `registerSignal` so the node could handle the signal's dispose automatically, so you don't have to call `_count.dispose()` when closing the node

 ### 2. Provide the Node

 Inject the node into the widget tree using `NodeProvider`.
 This ensures the node is initialized and disposed of correctly.